axeluhl/sailing-analytics/wiki/racecommittee-app-administrator.md

 For races attached to a regatta (i.e. RegattaLeaderboard) you are able to configure certain options _per-regatta_.
 The regatta's configuration is fetched by the app together with the race information on logon.

 In the **Regatta** tab of the AdminConsole click the **Edit** action of the regatta to be configured.
-If you check **Set regatta configuration** this configuration will overwrite any device configuration.
+If you check **Set regatta configuration** this configuration will override any device configuration for races of this regatta.

-* **Regatta's default racing procedure:** the app will preselect the chosen racing procedure for all races of this regatta. _This option will overwrite the device's configuration_.
+* **Regatta's default racing procedure:** the app will preselect the chosen racing procedure for all races of this regatta. _This option will override the device's configuration_.
 * **Regatta's default course designer:** the app will preselect the chosen course designer for all races of this regatta.
-This option will overwrite the device's configuration.
+This option will override the device's configuration.
 * **Set racing procedure configuration:** When checked enables you to configure the default racing procedure of this regatta.
-Setting regatta-specific preferences here will overwrite device-global preferences.
+Setting regatta-specific preferences here will override device-global preferences.

 <img src="/wiki/images/rcapp/admin_config_edit_regatta.png" />